-Did you know that only about half the Canadians create a budget and follow it?
+Did you know that only about half of Canadians create a budget and follow it?

 One consequence of poor money management is that you have to borrow money eventually to buy food or meet your necessary expenses.
 This is where free and good budgeting and money management tools are readily available.

 But the “nothing good is ever free” mentality may keep us skeptical of free services and products, especially when it comes to our hard-earned money.
 Although this attitude saves you from scams and frauds, it may also keep you away from financially transformative platforms like Mogo.

 So, I’ve prepared this Mogo Canada review to answer some questions you might have before trying this platform.

 Pros of Mogo

 - Low-fee bitcoin trading

 - No-fee preloaded Visa Platinum card

 - Few mortgage options for a brokerage